ypyang237/movieReviewApp/README.md

 > Body parameters to be sent via JSON: E.g.  { id : 2 }

->The "Delete Reviews" button, which exists in the /edit/{id} route, will trigger the DELETE functionalty on the server.
+>The "Delete Reviews" button, which exists in the /edit/{id} route, will send the DELETE request to the server.

 ##### /api/:query
 GET